About

 Education and Background

-In 2023, James finished doctoral coursework at Rice University’s Shepherd School of Music, where he studied with Dr. Robert Roux.
-He received his Bachelor’s and Master’s degrees at the Indiana University Jacobs School of Music, studying with legendary musicians Émile Naoumoff and Menahem Pressler.
-As a pre-college student, James studied with Sandrine Erdely-Sayo in his native Philadelphia, PA.
+James completed his DMA in 2025 at the Shepherd School of Music at Rice University, where he studied with Dr. Robert Roux.
+He received his Bachelor’s and Master’s degrees at the Indiana University Jacobs School of Music, studying respectively with Émile Naoumoff and Menahem Pressler.
+As a pre-college student, James studied with pianist-composer Sandrine Erdely-Sayo in his native Philadelphia, PA.

 Photo by Marc Sofia